 - Photo quantity—Here, you can see how many pictures you have in comparison to similar businesses.

 For more details on what each data point means, see this article from BrightLocal.

 8. Clean up duplicate listings

-If you change your name or location, or you didn’t check to see if your business already had a listing before creating a new one, multiple Google My Business listings for your company name might exist.
+If you change your name or location, or you didn’t check to see if your business already had a listing before creating a new one, multiple Google Business Profile listings for your company name might exist.